 People Also Like product recommendations are based on a variety of factors that make up the “signature” of a given product.
 The signature is made up of the most common actions, including searches or clicks, that lead to purchasing an item.
 Items with the most similar signatures are treated as the most similar items.
 So, let’s say you have landed on the product detail page for a particular pair of shoes.
 A People Also Like algorithm will search for items with a similar signature to those shoes and recommend them.

 Complementary product recommendations use frequent pattern matching to compare other shoppers’ carts and display the other common items in the cart.
 For example, say that you have added that pair of shoes to your cart.
 A Complementary algorithm looks at all the past instances of users having those same shoes in their cart, and delivers the other items most often found in the cart with them.
 This has huge value for helping customers find an item they forgot, like common recipe ingredients or accessories.
-Whereas People Also Like recommendations are based on item similarities, Complementary recommendations are based on cart similarities.
+Whereas People Also Like product recommendations are based on item similarities, Complementary product recommendations are based on cart similarities.

-Personalized recommendations are based on individual user profiles and informed by their past and in-session behavior on your site.
+Personalized product recommendations are based on individual user profiles and informed by their past and in-session behavior on your site.
 This user behavior is then compared to the product signature of other items.
 Items whose signature most closely aligns with that user’s behavior will be recommended.
 This method predicts other items the user is likely to purchase.
-When a new user visits a page with personalized recommendations, you can default to filling that module with popular items or most recent items until you have enough data to offer them personalized recommendations.
+When a new user visits a page with personalized product recommendations, you can default to filling that module with popular items or most recent items until you have enough data to offer them personalized product recommendations.